tanishqbololu/Python-Youtube-Video-Download-Project/README.md

 Step-by-Step Breakdown:
-1. Installing Required Packages: opip install pytube3 and pip install --upgrade pytube: Install and upgrade the pytube library.
+1. Installing Required Packages:
+        * pip install pytube3 and pip install --upgrade pytube: Install and upgrade the pytube library.
 This library allows you to interact with YouTube videos. opip install yt-dlp: Install yt-dlp, a popular YouTube downloader with more advanced features.
 2. Importing the Libraries:
     ofrom pytube import YouTube: Import the YouTube class from the pytube library, which is used to interact with YouTube videos.